 Section 2.
 Directors-at-Large.
 There shall be three (3) Directors-at-Large.
 The term of office shall be three years and consecutive terms shall be limited to two terms.

 Section 3.
 Election.
 Elections shall be conducted annually.
 Officers and Directors-at-Large shall be elected by the active members.
-All active members shall be able to vote online or by a method approved by the board 30 days prior to the annual meeting.
+All active members shall be able to vote online or by a method approved by the board at least 6 months prior to the annual meeting.
 A plurality vote shall prevail.
 In case of a tie, a second vote will be cast at the business meeting.
-Voting members registered at the Annual Meeting and present at the business session will be eligible to vote.
-A majority vote will shall prevail.
+In this case, voting members registered at the Annual Meeting and present at the business session will be eligible to vote.
+A plurality vote shall prevail.

 Section 4.
 Term of Office.
 The President-Elect shall be elected for a three-year term: one-year term as President-Elect, one-year term as President and a one-year term as Chair of the Board.
 The Secretary/Treasurer shall be elected for a two-year term.
 Directors-at-Large shall be elected for three-year terms.
 The term of office shall begin at the close of each Annual Meeting.
 At least one Director-at-Large shall be elected each year.

 Any active member is eligible to serve as Director-at-Large.

 Any active member, who has served as Chair of an AEIRS committee or has served as a member of a Board of Directors/Trustees of a state or national imaging and radiologic sciences association is eligible to serve as Secretary/Treasurer